polterguy/phosphorusfive-dox/chapter-11.md

 By carefully choosing a unique namespace for your Active Events, you make sure your code works, an often times even collaborates, side by side other people's code.
 My convention here is to encourage others to using their company name, or some other *very unique piece of string*, as the first parts of your Active Events, for then to add the application name as the second - Then at the end, provide the actual name for your Active Event, providing some meaningful clue about what your Active Event actually does.

-If we were to rewrite the above Active Event, with this in mind, creating a more *"intelligent"* naming convention, we could create something that resembles the following instead.
+If we were to rewrite the above Active Event, with this in mind, creating a more intelligent naming convention - We could create something that resembles the following instead.

 ```
 create-event:gaiasoul.the-answer.what-is-57